Actifio/AGMPowerCLI/UsageExamples.md

 When you run  ```New-AGMLibGCEInstanceDiscovery``` you have to specify one of these two choices:
 * ```-nobackup```  This will add all new Compute Engine Instances it finds without protecting them
 * ```-backup```  This will add all new Compute Engine Instances it finds and for each Instance it will apply a backup plan based on two possible settings:
-    * you specify an instance label with ```-usertag```  If the value for that label is the name of an existing policy template, it will automatically protect that instance using that template.
+    * you specify an instance label with ```-backupplanlabel```  If the value for that label is the name of an existing policy template, it will automatically protect that instance using that template.
     * you specify a template ID with ```-sltid``` or template name with ```-sltname```
     * you can also specify ```-bootonly``` to only protect the bootdisk of all appliances that are managed with a backup plan.
-In addition we can specify ````diskbackuplabel``` to specify a label which can determine if only the boot drive of this instance shiould be protected
+In addition we can specify ```diskbackuplabel``` to specify a label which can determine if only the boot drive of this instance shiould be protected

 An example run is as follows.
 In the first zone, no new instances were found.
 In the second zone, 3 were found and two protected.
 A second run is made on each zone where more than 5 instances need to be processed (since we process 5 at a time).
 The third zone had no new VMs.
 ```